RedHatInsights/frontend-components/packages/rule-components/README.md

 * `isLoading` - to indicate that data are being fetched from server
 * `fetchData` - function to fetch the actual data from server
 * `toolbarProps` - additional props for toolbar
+* `filterValues` - applied filters in table, they should match signature of `filters`
 * `sortBy` - PF4 sortBy object

 #### `filters`